ktravaglini/BIOC281/Classes/1/Tutorial 1 Instructions.md

 Moving forward, when using pip, install all python packages within "singlecell" environment after activating it and not in the "base" environment

 ### Install scanpy, jupyter, MulticoreTSNE, BBKNN, velocyto, samtools, kallisto, and synapse with conda and pip
+Synapse is one of many resources where you can deposit processed single cell RNAseq data (others include the NIH's Gene Expression Omnibus or EMBL-EBI's BioStudies)
+While these packages are installing, go to https://www.synapse.org and create a synapse account

 ```bash
 conda install seaborn scikit-learn statsmodels numba pytables libcurl mygene adjustText